 - Wound infection (with keyhole surgery): we do everything we can to avoid this but an infection might still happen.
-If your wound becomes increasingly red or swollen after your surgery, please contact your GP or surgical team for advice as soon as possible. - Bleeding (with keyhole surgery): we will do our best to stop this as soon as possible, but some oozing may happen after your surgery. - Deep vein thrombosis (DVT) and/or pulmonary embolism (PE).
+If your wound becomes increasingly red or swollen after your surgery, please contact your GP or surgical team for advice as soon as possible. - Bleeding (with keyhole surgery): we will do our best to stop this as soon as possible, but some oozing may happen after your surgery. - Deep vein thrombosis (DVT) (/deep-vein-thrombosis) and / or pulmonary embolism (PE) (/pulmonary-embolus).
 These are blood clots which form in the blood stream and can be serious conditions.
-Compression stockings and other measures might be taken by the hospital to avoid them.
-For more information, please ask a member of staff for a copy of the Trust's DVT or PE leaflets available through the Trust web site www.ekhuft.nhs.uk/patientinformation - Soft tissue (nerve/tendon/blood vessel) injury could happen during surgery.
-We will try our best to avoid any damage.

-- Continued pain and Chronic Regional Pain Syndrome (CRPS).
+Compression stockings and other measures might be taken by the hospital to avoid them. - Soft tissue (nerve / tendon / blood vessel) injury could happen during surgery.
+We will try our best to avoid any damage. - Continued pain and Complex Regional Pain Syndrome (CRPS) (/complex-regional-pain-syndrome-crps).
 CRPS is a condition where a person has persistent, severe, and debilitating pain.

-Although most cases of CRPS are triggered by an injury, the resulting pain is much more severe and long-lasting than normal. - Prolonged stiffness.
+Although most cases of CRPS are triggered by an injury, the resulting pain is much more severe and long-lasting than normal.

+- Prolonged stiffness.
 Your shoulder could go back to being painful and stiff beyond the usual period expected for the stiffness to recover from a simple procedure.
 This could be avoided or improved if you take adequate pain relief and do the exercises listed at the end of this leaflet as your pain permits. - Fracture.
 The upper arm bone (humerus) might break during the surgery, but we will try to avoid this from happening. - The operation may fail to reduce the pain or movement in your shoulder.
-There should be about 75% improvement in symptoms in the first four to six weeks, however it is also possible that your symptoms do not improve as much and/or as fast.
+There should be about 75% improvement in symptoms in the first four to six weeks, however it is also possible that your symptoms do not improve as much and / or as fast.
 Further physiotherapy and treatment options can be discussed with your surgeon at your follow-up clinic appointment. - If the results are not good enough we may need to repeat the surgery.